You’ve been told day trading is easy.

 Then consider trading the higher time frame.

-Advantages of trading the higher time frame:
+Advantages of trading the higher time frame and why you should not day trade:

 1. You will have lower transaction cost as your trading frequency is reduced.